zsteinkamp/zsteinkamp.github.io/_posts/2019-08-10-how-to-interview-post.markdown

 In your written feedback, indicate your clear "hire" or "no hire" recommendation.
 "Maybe" means "no-hire", though there may be times when your hire recommendation may be contingent on other information other interviewers gather.
 Do your best to choose, though.

-When writing 20/20 feedback clearly indicate:
+When writing feedback clearly indicate:
-You have an understanding of the role that you are interviewing the candidate for.
+* You have an understanding of the role that you are interviewing the candidate for.
-You have clearly assessed the candidate against appropriate criteria (job description & competency area).
+* You have clearly assessed the candidate against appropriate criteria (job description & competency area).
-Your rating supports your hiring recommendation.
+* Your rating supports your hiring recommendation.
-What questions you asked the candidate and how they answered.
+* What questions you asked the candidate and how they answered.
-The candidate's strengths and weaknesses - do any of the weaknesses prevent us from moving forward with an offer?
+* The candidate's strengths and weaknesses - do any of the weaknesses prevent us from moving forward with an offer?
 If not, please describe why.

 ## Debriefs
 Hiring is a critical activity in business.
 Any critical business activity deserves careful deliberation and open communication.
 Interview debriefs are the opportunity to discuss the candidate's fit for the position and team.
 More often than not, important anecdotes or observations from the interviews come out in the debrief meeting that were not in the written feedback.
-Attendance at debriefs are mandatory for all interviewers.
+Attendance at debriefs is mandatory for all interviewers.
 It is where the hire / no-hire decision is made.

 Open the debrief with a quick thumbs up/down vote, where everyone shows their thumb orientation simultaneously.
 This keeps people from "going with the crowd" or "going with the VP".
 Take a count, then go around the room to discuss.